Kim Il Sung bibliography

-Kim Il Sung (15 April 1912 – 8 July 1994) was the leader of North Korea for 46 years, from its establishment in 1948 until his death in 1994.
+Kim Il Sung (15 April 1912 – 8 July 1994) was the leader of North Korea for 46 years, from its establishment in 1948 until his death in 1994, he was posthumously declared the "Eternal President" by the Constitution of North Korea on 5 September 1998, his birthday (15 April) has been an official holiday since 1968 and was formally renamed the Day of the Sun which celebrates every year as an annual public (national) holiday in the capital Pyongyang and throughout (across) North Korea after it has been declared by Kim Jong Il in 1997.

 According to North Korean sources, the works of Kim Il Sung amount to approximately 10,800 speeches, reports, books, treatises and other types of works.
 As of 1980, about 60 of them are considered to be particularly important by outside observers.

 Kim Il Sung's works are published and republished in countless collections.
 These include the 100-volume Complete Works of Kim Il Sung, the 50-volume Collected Works and the 15-volume Selected Works.
 In North Korea, his works are published by the Workers' Party of Korea Publishing House, but front organizations in Japan publish unofficial Korean-language editions as well.
 North Korean sources say that publishing houses in at least 170 countries have published works of Kim Il Sung in translations in more than 40 languages.

 The earliest work in the Enlarged Edition of Complete Collection of Kim Il Sung's Works is from October 1926.
 By the time of Kim's death, the collections had ballooned to unpractical sizes with even the Selected Works "too long and costly to be used in group study, the only kind the regime felt safe in encouraging" and the Collected Works "unfit to any propaganda purpose except to lead awed schoolchildren past".
 With more electricity and leisure time, too, such enormous collections were no longer popular.